List of Mega Man characters: King

 King is a robot who appears in Mega Man and Bass as the apparent main antagonist.
 Declaring himself the king of all robots, he seeks to eradicate humanity and establish a world populated only by robots.
 After either Mega Man or Bass defeat him, it is revealed that Dr. Wily had programmed him to form a rebellion.
 While King seemingly dies after this revelation, during Mega Man's ending it is revealed that he survived and is now a wanderer, like Proto Man.
 He then apologizes for his actions and wishes to meet up with Mega Man peacefully.

 King wields several weapons, including a battle-axe and a shield which can absorb attacks and fire them back as a laser beam.
 He also has the ability to merge with other vehicles to form King Jet Robo and King Tank Robo, the penultimate bosses of the game.

 Tango

 Tango (タンゴ) is a green robotic cat and one of Mega Man's allies.
 Tango can roll himself into a buzzsaw and dive into enemies until all in-area enemies are defeated, he falls into a pit or spikes, or his energy is expended.
-He appears in Mega Man V, Rockman & Forte Mirai kara no Chōsensha, and as a cameo in Mega Man 10 in the item shop when playing as Proto Man.
+He debut in Mega Man V. He appeared in Rockman & Forte Mirai kara no Chōsensha, and as a cameo in Mega Man 10 in the item shop when playing as Proto Man.
 His name is derived from the music genre tango.